Quick Answer

 Make one handoff artifact mandatory across legal, finance, ops, and engineering.
 At minimum, it should include:

 An early documentation pack can reduce pre-screening back-and-forth.
 One onboarding perspective estimates up to 70% of typical questions when documentation and due diligence are prepared early.
-If finance cannot explain key payment-state handling from this pack alone, launch is not ready.
+If finance cannot explain key payment-state handling, launch is not ready.

 Your exception model has to work before you scale.
 Treat unmatched deposits, holds, returns, and timing drift as control-sensitive states, and make sure exception handling stays reviewable as complexity grows.